mzazon/awesome-cloud-projects/aws/database-change-streams-dynamodb/database-change-streams-dynamodb.md

 ## Prerequisites

-1. AWS account with appropriate permissions for DynamoDB, Lambda, IAM, SNS, and S3
+1. AWS account with appropriate permissions for DynamoDB, Lambda, IAM, SNS, SQS, and S3
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Understanding of event-driven architecture and stream processing concepts
 4. Basic knowledge of JSON and serverless computing patterns